How Intelligent Automation Streamlined Life Insurance Claims Processes

 Applying automation to life insurance claims

 All of this adds up to reams of documents of various types.
-Traditionally, it was all handled by humans who looked at each document, classified it, pulled pertinent data from it, and manually input that data into a downstream claims handling system.
+Traditionally, employees examined each document, classified it, pulled pertinent data, and manually input it into a downstream claims handling system.

-But intelligent document processing tools can change that equation.
-Such tools can automate the life insurance claims process by “reading” documents related to the claim, automatically extracting pertinent information and inputting it into the claims handling system.
+But intelligent document processing solutions change that equation.
+Such solutions automate the life insurance claims process by “reading” documents related to the claim, automatically extracting pertinent information and inputting it into the claims handling system.

 Such a tool goes beyond robotic process automation (RPA) or template-based automation tools that use optical character recognition (OCR).
 Those tools are good at extracting data from highly structured content, where the same data is in the same place every time.
 But they fall short when it comes to unstructured content, which describes most of the documents involved in the life insurance claims process.

-Beyond the death certificate, which should use the U.S. Standard Certificate for Death, there’s plenty of variation in the various forms that may be involved, including healthcare data and any ongoing investigations.
-But a good intelligent automation tool will be able to handle the gamut of documents, extracting all pertintent data and leaving humans dealing with the truly important work: how to deal with each claims.
+Beyond the death certificate, which should use the U.S. Standard Certificate for Death, there’s plenty of variation in the various forms involved, including healthcare data and any ongoing investigations.
+But an intelligent automation tool will handle the gamut of documents, extracting all pertinent data and leaving humans dealing with the critical work: how to deal with each claim.

 Indico Intelligent Process Automation

 So, how do you identify a “good” intelligent automation tool?
-That’s a topic we examined in this previous post but one important attribute is to have a sound base model with many data points.
-The Indico Intelligent Process Automation platform is built on a model that has more than 500 million data points, enough to enable it to understand human language, including the context inherent in each document.
+That’s a topic we examined in this previous post, but one crucial attribute is to have a sound base model with many data points.
+Our Intelligent Process Automation platform is includes more than 500 million data points, enabling it to understand human language, including the context inherent in each document.

-Companies can then customize the model to automate the processing of life insurance claim documents.
+Insurance companies can customize the model to automate the processing of life insurance claim documents.
 Labeling a few dozen actual documents is enough to train the model on what information to look for.
-It will then be able to find and extract that information even if the document format changes – a huge differentiator from RPA and templated approaches.
+IPA will find and extract that information even if the document format changes – a huge differentiator from RPA and templated approaches.

-It’s not unusual for life insurance companies to see an 85% reduction in process cycle times, a 4x increase in process capacity and an 80% reduction in human resources from using Indico’s IPA platform – all while improving the accuracy of the process.
+It’s not unusual for life insurance companies to see an 85% reduction in process cycle times, a 4x increase in process capacity and an 80% reduction in employee resources using Indico’s IPA platform – all while improving the accuracy of the process.